Moe94/cloneMap/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs.

-There was 1 NOTE:

-* checking dependencies in R code ...
-NOTE
-Namespace in Imports field not imported from: ‘rgeos’

-Rgeos is a biuld time dependancy

 ## Downstream dependancies